swl10/pyslet/README.rst

 .. _TravisCI: https://travis-ci.org/swl10/pyslet

-Users of older Python builds (e.g., the current Python 2.6 installed on OS X as of August 2014) should be aware that pip may well fail to install itself or other modules due to a failure to connect to the PyPi repository.
+Users of older Python builds (e.g., Python 2.6 installed on older OS X versions) should be aware that pip may well fail to install itself or other modules due to a failure to connect to the PyPi repository.
 Fixing this is hard and installing from source is recommended instead if you are afflicted by this issue.

 Installing from Source